Contrastive Self-supervised Neural Architecture Search: Introduction

 Although state-of-the-art NAS algorithms have achieved an increasing number of advances, several problematic factors should be considered.
-The main issue is that most NAS algorithms use the accuracy in validation inherited from supervised learning as the selection criteria.
+The main issue is that most NAS algorithms use the accuracy in validation inherited from supervised learning (SL) as the selection criteria.
 It leads to a computationally expensive search stage when it comes to sizable datasets.
-Hence, recent automated neural search algorithms usually did not search directly on large datasets but instead searching on a smaller dataset (CIFAR-10), then transferring the found architecture to bigger datasets (ImageNet).
+Hence, recent automated neural search algorithms usually did not search directly on large datasets but instead searching on a smaller dataset (CIFAR-10), then transferring the found architecture to more enormous datasets (ImageNet).
 Although the performance of transferability is remarkable, it is reasonable to believe that searching directly on source data may drive better neural solutions.
-Besides, entirely relying on supervised learning requires the cost of data labels.
-It is not considered a problematic aspect in mainstream datasets, such as CIFAR-10 or ImageNet, where the labeled samples are adequate for studies.
+Besides, entirely relying on SL requires the cost of data labels.
+It is not considered a problematic aspect in well-collected datasets, such as CIFAR-10 or ImageNet, where the labeled samples are adequate for studies.
 However, it may become a considerable obstacle for NAS when dealing with data scarcity scenarios.
 Take a medical image database as an example, where studies usually cope with expensive data curation, especially involving human experts for labeling.
 Hence, the remedy for such problems is vital to deal with domain-specific datasets, where the data curation is exceptionally costly.
-Finally, the time complexity of cell-based NAS algorithms increases when the number of intermediate nodes within cells is ascended in the prior configurated search space.
+Finally, cell-based NAS algorithms' time complexity increases when the number of intermediate nodes within cells is ascended in the prior configurated search space.
 Previous works show that searching on larger space brings about better architectures.
-However, the trade-off between performance and search resources is highly concerned (See Sect ~\ref{relatedwork_nas} for details).
+However, the trade-off between predictive performance and search resources is highly considerable.